menus12/DAwR-2024-covid/README.md

 For convenience, information of province name is joined for both sewer and population datasets.

 In addition it worth to normalize **RNA_flow** feature values in for intepretation and visual clarity.
-Thus, all values **RNA_flow** feature of sewer dataset are divided by 100,000,000,000 and further expressed in hundreds of billions.
+Thus, all values **RNA_flow** feature of sewer dataset are divided by 100,000 to have a weekly mean per habitant and then divided by 1,000,000 and further expressed in millions.

 Finally, the structure of sewer and population datasets looks as follows: